-Internal joinery and kitchen Typical internal joinery to doors, surrounds and skirtings, etc. fittings The kitchen fittings comprise a range of wall and floor mounted storage units and work surfaces which incorporate sink and draining board.
+Internal joinery and kitchen Typical traditional internal joinery to doors, surrounds and skirtings etc. fittings The kitchen fittings comprise a range of wall and floor mounted storage units and work surfaces which incorporate a sink and draining area.
 Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Chimney breasts and fireplaces There are no chimney breasts or fireplaces.
-Internal decorations Internally, walls and ceilings are finished in paint or tile.
+Chimney breasts and All former fireplaces have been sealed and removed. fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+Internal decorations Internally, walls and ceilings are finished in paper, paint or tile.
 Visually inspected.
 Cellars There are no cellars.
 Electricity Mains supply.
-The circuit breaker consumer unit is located within the hall.
+The circuit breaker consumer unit is wall mounted within the under-stair's cupboard.
 Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the Surveyor will state that in the report and will not turn them on.
 Gas Mains supply.
-The gas meter is located within the understairs cupboard.
 Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the Surveyor will state that in the report and will not turn them on.

 Water, plumbing and bathroom fittings Mains water supply.
 Where visible, sections of plumbing were seen to be formed in copper or PVC.
-The bathroom facilities comprise a wash hand basin, wc and bath with wall mounted shower head.
+The ground floor shower room facilities comprise a wash hand basin, wc and walk-in shower cubicle with wall mounted mixer shower head.
+The bathroom facilities comprise a wash hand basin, wc and bath.
+The en-suite cloakroom comprises a wash hand basin and wc.
 Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Concealed areas around baths and shower trays cannot be inspected however water spillage over a period of time can result in unexpected defects to hidden parts of the building fabric.
+Heating and hot water Central heating is provided via a gas fired Worcester Greenstar combination boiler which serves radiators throughout and provides hot water.
+The boiler is wall mounted within the kitchen.
+Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+No tests whatsoever were carried out to the system or appliances.
+Drainage Assumed to be connected to the local authority mains sewer.
+Drainage covers etc were not lifted.
+Neither drains nor drainage systems were tested.